binkley/publishing-pipeline/README.md

 ## TODO

 - Containerize the build (such as with [Earthly](https://earthly.dev/))
+- Transform data in a cloud function <-- Next local project work
 - Ingest from a cloud bucket
-- Transform data in a cloud function
+- Sign docs in the buckets to build user trust